comp-phys-marc/distributed-emulator/README.md

 ![poster](https://user-images.githubusercontent.com/94946848/167281373-14c45e7b-0d01-4d26-bebd-6a1357e28e86.png)

 This GitHub repo is somewhat maintained and up to date.
-The GitLab repo serves as a record of the original project in all its scope, including some components that are no llonger maintined (the front-end, the WASM to QUBO compiler, for example).
+The GitLab repo serves as a record of the original project in all its scope, including some components that are no longer maintined (the front-end, the WASM to QUBO compiler, for example).

 # Modules